 Upon successful completion of the initial review, projects will be sent to a Technical Review Committee for secondary review and endorsement.
 This review entails:

-• Secondary review of application completeness and confirm project meets all technical, environmental, regulatory standards and/or requirements (as applicable)
+• Secondary review of application completeness and confirmation project meets all technical, environmental, and regulatory standards and/or requirements (as applicable)

-• Sufficiency of resources/capacity to achieve in timeframe permitted.
+• Sufficiency of resources/capacity to achieve in the timeframe permitted.

 • Project management and technical/human resources.